 Depending on the severity of the injury you may be off the court for a few days, weeks, or months.
 It has been my experience that it is best to ease back into your pickleball pace, and routine.I warm up, and walk, and stretch more before playing.
 I also sit out and rest a little bit more during the first few weeks back, after an injury.
 Know your limits, wear your braces, and keep your medicines close at hand.

-As we’ve said before, the most important piece of pickleball equipment to prevent injury is your shoes. in addition, a good knee brace or compression sleeve is a good idea if you’ve had knee injuries in the past.
-The same can be said for ankle support so we've included an ankle support sleeve as well.
+As we’ve said before, the most important piece of pickleball equipment to prevent injury is your shoes.
+In addition, a good knee brace or compression sleeve is a good idea if you’ve had knee injuries in the past.
+The same can be said for ankle support so we’ll include an ankle support sleeve as well.

 Pickleball is played by a lot of people – young, old and everywhere in between.
 Consequently, to avoid injury, we all need to prep our bodies before we play.
 Of course stretching the muscles before playing is critical.
 Being in relatively good shape is also important.

 - PROPER ATTIRE: Wearing the proper attire is very important, especially when it comes to shoes.
 NEVER wear running shoes.
 Court shoes designed for indoor pickleball play are BEST!

-The older you get, the more important it is to stretch everyday.
+- WARM UP: The older you get, the more important it is to stretch everyday.
 This becomes especially important before any physical activity.
 Remember, playing tight before muscles have had a chance to warm up, could lead to a short day on the court – and a long day in pain.
 We like to slowly and gently stretch our leg muscles, our back, and make sure our shoulders are loose.
 We also recommend bouncing the ball up and down on your paddle.